omarmira2/LOCI/README.md

 ![gif2](https://github.com/stojanai/LOCI/blob/main/5.1.%20Rules%20Management.gif)

-## ✨ Use Cases and LOCI addeed value 🚀
+## ✨ Use Cases and LOCI added value 🚀
 Why continuous Refactoring is a MUST and not an Option?
 Why including refactoring and optimization techniques in the product Roadmap, every sprint?